 WHAT ARE THE RISKS?
 WHO MIGHT BE HARMED?
 CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
 ACTION BY WHEN?
 DONE?
 Infection being passed directly from person to person Players, coaches, support staff, members of the public in the facility Screening should be set up away from building entrances/exits.
 Maximum of 30 people at the venue including players, coaches, support staff & officials.
 Ensure two adults are present at all practices involving under 18s.
 Practice in small groups in training whenever possible, with that group working together throughout to reduce risk of transmission.
 Contact training should be limited to 20 minute intervals.
-Use of face masks advised for coaches and support staff.
+Use of face coverings mandatory for coaches and support staff indoors and strongly recommended outdoors.
 Players may use masks, but could restrict breathing.
 Hand sanitiser available on entrances to building and on courtside - should be applied regularly.
 Application on arrival, before training, every 20min during training, at the end of training and on leaving the venue.
 Suitable hand washing equipment available in toilets and changing rooms.
 Wash hands thoroughly for 20 seconds after going to the toilet and use alcoholbased hand rub.
+Avoid shouting at all times due to the incresed risk of aerosol transmission.
 Social distancing rules apply if not on the court in a playing capacity.
 No congregating once training or game has ended.
+Clear signage to ensure a singular flow of people in and out of the venue.

 WHAT ARE THE RISKS?
 WHO MIGHT BE HARMED?
 CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
 ACTION BY WHEN?
 DONE?
-Infection being passed directly from person to person Players, coaches, support staff, members of the public in the facility Attendees advised before leaving the house, they should check they do not have a high temperature, do not have a persistent cough, they have not lost their sense of taste and/or smell, they have not been in contact with a person with suspected COVID-19 within the past 48 hours, they have not been advised to self-isolate as per NHS guidance.
+Infection being passed directly from person to person Players, coaches, support staff, members of the public in the facility Attendees advised before leaving the house, they should check they do not have a high temperature, do not have a persistent cough, they have not lost their sense of taste and/or smell, they have not been in contact with a person with suspected COVID-19 within the past 14 days, they have not been advised to self-isolate as per NHS guidance.
 They have read the Basketball Risks sheet supplied in the RTP document (Appendix 4).
 They are not shielding or living with anyone that is either high risk or shielding.
+They have not returned from foreign travel from a country that does not have a travel bridge in the last 14 days.
 Train and play outside if possible.
 If indoor is permissible, ensure that any doors/windows that surround an indoor court are open to allow ventilation.
 Infected surfaces in the building e.g. door handles, chairs and benches Players, coaches, support staff Regular disinfection of heavily used areas and surfaces.
 COVID-19 bin available to dispose of cleaning equipment.
 Hand sanitiser available on court and entrance to building.
 Use separate entrances and exits to the court where possible.
 All attendees reminded to; Avoid touching high contact surfaces e.g. door handles, benches, chairs.
 Use hand sanitiser frequently during practice